RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2022-09-08-ai-rock-paper-scissor.md

 demo_link: https://rahuls-ai-rock-paper-scisor.streamlit.app/
 github_link: https://github.com/RahulBhattacharya1/ai_rock_paper_scissor
 featured: true
+synopsis: In this project I demonstrate an interactive rock–paper–scissors game with configurable limits, offline and AI-driven strategies, and session-based tracking.
+It integrates budget controls, counters, and cooldowns while providing a responsive interface that combines gameplay, feedback, and usage monitoring in a single streamlined experience.
+custom_snippet: true
+custom_snippet_text: Interactive rock–paper–scissors with limits, counters, offline and AI strategies.
 ---

 This post explains every part of the attached `app.py`, block by block, and clarifies how configuration, limits, offline and OpenAI logic, and UI all fit together.